younyzhu/younyzhu.github.com/Path_Bubble/README.md

  * 7/5/2014

  1. Try add [data.gui.js](http://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage) to the program for file loader control.
- 2. Try to use clipping technique to clip a bubble region
+ 2. Try to use clipping technique to clip a bubble region [http://jsfiddle.net/younyzhU/xjC9r/1/](http://jsfiddle.net/younyzhU/xjC9r/1/), But when I add the the program, when I move the bubble, the region becoms smaller and smaller.
+ 3. Fixed a bug: Bubble object do not need to add offsetX;